Alber Elbaz, Morocco-born designer, who helmed Yves Saint Laurent and Lanvin and launched his own label AZ Factory, passed away aged 59 in April 2021.

+Elbaz, who was born in Morocco, began his career working at a small dressmaker’s shop in the Garment District of New York.
+Having moved to Israel in his youth, the designer studied at the Shenkar College of Engineering and Design, before moving to New York in 1984.
 Through a connection forged with Gucci’s Dawn Mello, Elbaz was introduced to couturier Geoffrey Beene in 1989.
-He was Beene’s assistant until 1996, crediting the experience for providing him an in-depth education in fashion design, before taking up the helm of Guy Laroche in Paris, which by then had become somewhat staid.
+He was Beene’s assistant until 1996, crediting the experience with his in-depth education in fashion design, before taking up the helm of Guy Laroche in Paris, which by then had become somewhat staid.

 After little over a year at Guy Laroche, he was scouted as creative designer for Yves Saint Laurent’s "Rive Gauche" ready-to-wear womenswear line when, after three seasons, he was replaced by Tom Ford following the Gucci Group’s acquisition of the label.
 Prior to joining Lanvin in 2001, Elbaz took a brief sabbatical and served as head designer for Italian design house Krizia.

 At Lanvin, Elbaz entered into a number of collaborations with other companies, including a limited edition cosmetics range with Lancôme and a capsule collection for Swedish high street retailer H&M in 2010.
 In honour of his 10-year anniversary as creative director of Lanvin, Elbaz released a book in 2012 featuring over 3,000 images, peppered with the designer’s own short narratives and musings.